google/fuzzer-test-suite/README.md

 # fuzzer-test-suite

+:zap: **NOTE: For most use cases, fuzzer-test-suite is superseded by [FuzzBench](https://github.com/google/fuzzbench).
+We recommend using FuzzBench for all future fuzzer benchmarking.
+FuzzBench is based on many of the same ideas as FTS, such as realistic benchmarks (it actually uses some benchmarks from FTS) but has many improvements such as a free service and a design that makes adding new fuzzers and new benchmarks easier.**

 This is a set of tests (benchmarks) for fuzzing engines (fuzzers).

 The goal of this project is to have a set of fuzzing benchmarks derived from real-life